angelman7/WRO-Binaries/README.md

 ## The Software
 The software of the car is split into two parts:
- 1) ESP32 programs (split into 3 parts due to the ESP32 limitations) which contains the programs:
+ 1) ESP32 programs (split into 3 programs due to the ESP32 limitations) which contains the programs:
      - configuration.py
      - run1.py
      - run2.py